The Cast modifier shifts the shape of a mesh, curve, surface or lattice, towards any of a few predefined shapes (sphere, cylinder, cuboid).

 - Vertex Group

-A vertex group name, to restrict the effect to the vertices in it only.
-This allows for selective, real-time casting, by painting vertex weights.
+If set, restrict the effect to the only vertices in that vertex group.
+This allows selective, real-time casting, by painting vertex weights.

 The name of an object to control the effect.
 The location of this object’s origin defines the center of the projection.
 Also, its size and rotation transform the projected vertices.

-Animating (keyframing) this control object also animates the modified object.
+Animating (keyframing) this control object also animates the modified object’s casting deformation.